MuckT/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

 - `insert`
   Arguments: value
   Returns: nothing
-  Adds a new node with that value to the head of the list with an O(1) Time performance.
+  Adds a new node with that value to the head of the linked list with an O(1) Time performance.
 - `includes`
   Arguments: value
   Returns: Boolean